gosquared/clutch/README.md

 Clutch
 ===

-Turn your single process node.js web server into a cluster of multiple processes.
+Turn your single process node.js web server into a cluster of multiple processes ('workers').
 This allows the server to run on multiple CPUs, and adds an extra layer of redundancy to improve reliability.

 ### Multiple processes, multiple cores